michelleful/code-blog/_posts/2014-07-23-stressifier.markdown

 The [CMU Pronouncing Dictionary](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) is a great resource: it has pronunciations for more than 100,000 words including obscure names.
 These pronunciations include stresses, but no syllable boundaries.
-But [the Penn Phonetics Laboratory](http://www.ling.upenn.edu/phonetics/p2tk/) has an automated syllabifier and conveniently provide a syllabified version of CMUDICT.
+But [the Penn Phonetics Laboratory](http://www.ling.upenn.edu/phonetics/p2tk/) has an automated syllabifier and conveniently provides a syllabified version of CMUDICT.

 However, that doesn't solve our problem: we're not trying to show the highlighted phonological representation of the word, but the orthographical representation.
 And this is tricky: think about the digraphs like &lt;th&gt;,